-Getting paid to deliver cars could be a quick gig within the city or a multi-day ride across different states.
+Getting paid to deliver cars may be a quick gig within the city or a multi-day ride across different states.

 Car Delivery Job Requirements

 You normally have to follow a strict schedule.
 However, if the journey would take two or more days, you’ll probably have time to sleep or take bathroom breaks at stopovers.

-You should be OK to sleep at roadside inns when necessary.
+You should be okay to sleep at roadside inns when necessary.

-The cool thing about this job is that you’ll usually work as an independent contractor, which means you are free to sign up with as many car delivery jobs you want.
+The cool thing about this job is that you’ll usually work as an independent contractor, which means you are free to sign up for as many car delivery jobs as you want.